DHobley/COP3366E-Final-Project/README.md

     - **MusicParticipation** (optional): Will include 'InstrumentType', 'SetupTimeRequired'.
     - **ArtParticipation**: Type of art displayed ("oil painting", "sculpture", "digital media").
 The required physical space for displaying the artwork.
     - **CulinaryParticipation**: The cultural origin or style of the food ("Caribbean street food" and "Italian fusion").
 Approximate number of sample servings                available for attendees to try.

+Built in C# using Object-Oriented Programming and a user-friendly graphical interface.